sathwick-p/gprxy/docs/cli.md

 - Scalable: Add more proxy pods as needed
 - Maintainable: User management in Auth0, not database

-This is why major cloud providers (AWS RDS Proxy, Cloud SQL Proxy, Supabase) use this exact architecture!
+This is why major cloud providers (AWS RDS Proxy, Cloud SQL Proxy, Supabase) use this architecture.

 ## How the Refresh Token Flow Works